kipz/cosign/doc/cosign_initialize.md

 Any updated TUF repository will be written to $HOME/.sigstore/root/.

-Trusted keys and certificate used in cosign verification (e.g. verifying Fulcio issued certificates with Fulcio root CA) are pulled form the trusted metadata.
+Trusted keys and certificate used in cosign verification (e.g. verifying Fulcio issued certificates with Fulcio root CA) are pulled from the trusted metadata.

 ```
 cosign initialize [flags]